lingrino/go-fault/README.md

 The fault package works through [standard go http middleware](https://pkg.go.dev/net/http/?tab=doc#Handler).
 You first create an `Injector`, which is a middleware with the code to be run on injection.
 Then you wrap that `Injector` in a `Fault` which handles logic about when to run your `Injector`.

 There are currently three kinds of injectors: `SlowInjector`, `ErrorInjector`, and `RejectInjector`.
-Each of these injectors can be configured thorugh a `Fault` to run on a small percent of your requests.
+Each of these injectors can be configured through a `Fault` to run on a small percent of your requests.
 You can also configure the `Fault` to blocklist/allowlist certain paths.

 See the usage section below for an example of how to get started and the [godoc](https://pkg.go.dev/github.com/github/go-fault?tab=doc) for further documentation.